New Blue Craft and New Blue Industry

 New Blue promotes a different material cycle, which manifests itself in the novel production sequences as well as its final outcome.
 The traditional end product is now envisaged as one stage within a continuous, circular succession of decomposing and recomposing.

 The New Blue concept offers a novel way to form defined areas on a fabric roll.
-Digitally-aided industrial embroidery is applied to the fleece not only to create a stable fabric but also to generate the cut-patterns needed for the final piece of clothing, thus rationalising the entire production process from fibres to garment.
+Digitally-aided industrial embroidery is applied to the fleece not only to create a stable fabric but also to generate the cut-patterns needed for the final piece of clothing, therefore rationalising the entire production process from fibres to a garment.

 The embroidered areas of the non-woven cloth remain intact when exposed to water, whereas the non-embroidered parts of the fleece disintegrate.
 These loose denim fibres can be reused as raw material, while the embroidered parts remain stable and can be sewn together without further cutting, establishing a circular and zero waste production method.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients